What is Kubermatic Kubernetes Platform (KKP)?

 OIDC Provider Configuration

 Since Kubernetes does not provide an OpenID Connect (OIDC) Identity Provider, KKP allows the user to configure a custom OIDC.
-This way you can grant access and information to the right stakeholders.
+This way you can grant access and information to the right stakeholders and fulfill security requirements by managing user access in a central identity provider across your whole infrastructure.

 A specific version of Kubernetes’ control plane typically supports a specific range of kubelet versions connected to it.
 KKP enforces the rule “kubelet must not be newer than kube-apiserver, and maybe up to two minor versions older” on its own.
 KKP ensures this rule is followed by checking during each upgrade of the clusters’ control plane or node’s kubelet.
 Additionally, only compatible versions are listed in the UI as available for upgrades.

-To enforce policies and improve governance in Kubernetes, the Open Policy Agent (OPA) can be used.
-KKP integrates it using Gatekeeper which is an OPA’s Kubernetes native policy engine.
-As an Admin you can enable and enforce OPA integration during cluster creation by default via the UI.
+To enforce policies and improve governance in Kubernetes, Open Policy Agent (OPA) can be used.
+KKP integrates it using OPA Gatekeeper as a kubernetes-native policy engine supporting OPA policies.
+As an admin you can enable and enforce OPA integration during cluster creation by default via the UI.

 Addons are specific services and tools extending the functionality of Kubernetes.
 Default addons are installed in each user cluster in KKP.
 The KKP Operator comes with a tool to output full default KKP configuration, serving as a starting point for adjustments.
 Accessible addons can be installed in each user cluster in KKP on user demand.